Severn House Publishers | 2018

 As the clock ticks down to the wedding day and more shocking secrets are revealed, the murderer zeros in on another one of the girls.
 Can the killer be stopped before there is another victim?

-book source: the publisher via NetGalley, and the author.
+Book source: the publisher via NetGalley, and the author, in exchange for an honest review.